 The “Bitcoin Basics Series” has remained unchanged with the exception of this page and two websites I referenced back then that are no longer around.
 Previously, Part 6 of 6 was a publication I did on one of those websites which is no longer around so I modified it to be a 2017 update on this series.

 In 2014, I published the 1st of a 6 part series called the Bitcoin Starter Guide to help people get comfortable using Bitcoin with little to no financial risk in doing so.
-With this update I replaced prior sites with four more active websites..
+With this update I replaced prior sites with three more active websites..
 HitsMonkey, InfinityTrafficBoost and Moon Bitcoin.